ARCHER2-HPC/archer2-website/_courses/201207-archer2-package-users.md

 ---
 layout: course
-title: ARCHER2 for software package users
+title: ARCHER2 for software package users - POSTPONED
 banner: web_banners_05.jpg
 human_dates: 7 December 2020 10:00 - 16:00 GMT
 start_date: 2020-12-07 10:00:00
 end_date: 2020-12-07 16:00:00
 trainers: Julien Sindt, Caoimhín Laoide-Kemp, David Henty
 course_type: course
-registration_status: open
+registration_status: closed
 registration_url: https://www.archer2.ac.uk/training/register/?course=201207packusers
 location: Online
 location_url:
 prace_course: false
 ---

+#### Postponed

+> This run of the course has been postponed - if you have already registered, then you will have been contacted by email regarding transfer of your registration to a future run of this course.

 #### Description: